Skip to content

 Short answers, pulled from the story.

-Why did Werner Heisenberg receive the Nobel Prize in Physics in 1932?
+What did Werner Heisenberg win the Nobel Prize for?

-What role did Werner Heisenberg play in the German nuclear weapons program formed in 1939?
+What was Werner Heisenberg's role in the German nuclear weapons program?